sangkilc/ICSE-2020-SV-Handbook/README.md

 The whole conference runs by three (plus one for China) independent teams in three different time bands.
-The three time bands are the Pacific, Indian (Asian), and Atlantic time band, which will cover `00:00 - 03:00`, `07:00 - 10:00`, and `15:00 - 18:00` in UTC.
+The three time bands are the Pacific, Indian (Asian), and Atlantic (EU) time band, which will cover `00:00 - 03:00`, `07:00 - 10:00`, and `15:00 - 18:00` in UTC.
 For more detailed information, please visit the main [ICSE web site](https://conf.researchr.org/home/icse-2020).

-Each team will take care of three-hour-long sessions per day.
+Each team will take care of one three-hour-long session per day.
 Specifically, each team will handle regular sessions for two hours, and smaller event sessions, such as poster and demo sessions, for one hour.